ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 ## Judging

-- Submission closes at 11:30 am on Sunday the 9. of September 2018.
+- Submission closes at 11:30 am on Sunday the 9. of September 2018
-- Judging for the Open Track Prize will happen based on whatever was provided in Devpost.
+- Judging for the Open Track Prize will happen based on whatever was provided via Devpost
-- Sponsored prizes are judged by the respective sponsor, and would have different judging criteria.
-- Please remember that in the end, the whole process is there for you to get good feedback on your idea and project.
+- After your submission the judging team will check for the submission guidlines and will leave a comment on your github repository. **Watch for comments starting at around 12pm**
+- Judging will happen on the 3rd floor
-- Each project will be judged by two different judging groups to reduce subjective opinion.
+- Each project will be judged by two different judging groups to reduce subjective opinion
+- You will present your project to each judging group once.
+5mins presentation/demo + 2 mins for Q&A/Feedback

+- Sponsored prizes are judged by the respective sponsor, and will have different judging criteria.
+-- Again: The ETHBerlin Judging team does not judge on sponsor prizes!

 To learn more details about the judging process, also read the post on [Medium](https://medium.com/ethberlin/open-sourcing-our-judging-process-75b77f6ba459)